NextCenturyCorporation/nucleus/README.md

 #### Search with Joins

 Please note that NUCLEUS joins only work with SQL datastores (not Elasticsearch).
+If you would like to "join" on Elasticsearch data across multiple indexes, we recommend that you denormalize the data in your indexes and define [relations](#relations) in your [Dataset](#datasets).

 ```html
 <visualization-element id="vis1"></visualization-element>